ember-learn/guides-source/guides/release/models/index.md

 single responsibility.
 The responsibility of a component should be presenting model data to the user, not fetching the model.

 Good Ember apps take a different approach.
-Ember Data gives you a single **store** that is the central repository of models in your application.
+EmberData gives you a single **store** that is the central repository of models in your application.
 Routes and their corresponding controllers can ask the store for models, and the store is responsible for knowing how to fetch them.